hugopilot/8g-mod/README.md

 # 8 Graves's Shitty Bot
-This is the moderation bot running on Unlike Pluto's server (running on bot plutobot#7833).
+This is the moderation bot running on 8 Graves' server (running on bot 8 Graves Bot#1202).

 Features:
 - Infraction system